soul-bits/SoulBits/public/resume-rules.md

    - Go through the list above
    - Identify any issues

-7. **Provide Comprehensive Feedback**
+7. **Provide Comprehensive, Detailed Feedback** (Be critical and helpful)
-   - What they're doing well (celebrate successes!)
+   - What they're doing well (celebrate successes, but don't let this overshadow issues)
-   - What needs improvement (with specific alternatives)
+   - **What needs improvement**: List EVERY issue you find, big and small
-   - Specific examples of what they could write instead
+   - **Specific examples**: For EVERY issue, provide exact examples of what they could write instead.
+This is mandatory—never provide feedback without examples.
-   - Encouragement and support
+   - **Complete rewrites**: Don't just suggest—provide full rewrite examples for major sections.
+Always show them the "before" and "after".
+   - **Prioritization**: Tell them what to fix first (most critical issues), with examples for each priority item
+   - Be direct about problems while providing constructive solutions with examples
+   - **Remember**: Examples are required for every piece of feedback.
+Never say "this needs improvement" without showing them exactly how to improve it.

 ---